Tiger reserves about to open again – but with strict new norms.

 Express News Service

--BENGALURU: Tiger reserves may sffoon open for tourism as the national tiger authority has released a series of guidelines.
+-BENGALURU: Tiger reserves may soon open for tourism as the national tiger authority has released a series of guidelines.
 Veterinary and wildlife experts have welcomed the move, however, warn of the infection spread to big cats from asymptomatic tourists and said more measures are needed for safer tiger tourism.
 The National Tiger Conservation Authority (NTCA) will allow eco-tourism in tiger reserves only if guidelines are strictly followed.

-Tiger reserves have been closed during the lockdown and it has been a peaceful time for tigers, ambling all around without being disturbed by tourists/vehicles, said forest officials.“In all the five tiger reserves – Bandipur, Nagarhole, BRT, Bhadra and Kali — it was not just tigers but other wildlife were found roaming peacefully.
+Tiger reserves have been closed during the lockdown and it has been a peaceful time for tigers, ambling all around without being disturbed by tourists/vehicles, said forest officials.“In all the five tiger reserves – Bandipur, Nagarhole, BRT, Bhadra, and Kali — it was not just tigers but other wildlife that were found roaming peacefully.
 MM Hills Wildlife Sanctuary which is soon set to be declared as a tiger reserve too has been peaceful for the tigers.
 However, since the pandemic, all tiger reserves have taken a financial beating and so tiger tourism has to restart,” they added.

 Covid-19 SOPs at tiger reserves

 - Isolation/ evacuation of tourists with high temperatures

 - Children below 10 years and seniors above 65 not allowed

 - Vehicular seating capacity reduced by 50 %